stresssimple/stresssimple/docs/docs/user-guide.md

     return 10;
   }
 }
 ```

 ## Test Execution

 ![Test execution](./images/ScreenshotRuns.png)

-### Test Execution - settings
+### Test Execution Settings
-* **Number of users**: The number of users to simulate.
+- **Number of Users**: The number of users to simulate.
-* **Duration**: The duration of the test in seconds.
+- **Duration**: The duration of the test in seconds.
-* **Ramp-up time**: The time in seconds to ramp-up to the number of users.
+- **Ramp-Up Time**: The time in seconds to gradually increase to the specified number of users.

-### Screen actions
+### Screen Actions
-* Click on `Run` button to start a test execution.
+- Click the `Run` button to start a test execution.
-* Click on `Stop` button to stop the test execution for a running test to cancel the execution.
+- Click the `Stop` button to cancel a running test execution.
-* Click on `Delete` button to delete a test execution.
+- Click the `Delete` button to remove a test execution.
-* Click on a execution row to see the details of the test execution.
+- Click on a test execution row to view detailed results.

-## Test results
+## Test Results

 ### Overview
 ![Test results](./images/ScreenshotOverview.png)

-* This screen shows graphical representation of the test results in real time.
+- This screen provides a real-time graphical representation of the test results.

 ### Logs
-Just open the tab. `console.log` messages or `print` messages are displayed here.
+- Open the "Logs" tab to view `console.log` or `print` messages generated during the test execution.

 ### Audit
 ![Audit](./images/ScreenshotAudit.png)

-* Details for the http requests sent during execution.
+- The "Audit" section displays detailed information about the HTTP requests sent during the test execution.